sjsimmo/SamberryPi/README.md

 # SamberryPi

-Just playing with Raspberry Pi for fun and learningz.
+Just playing with Raspberry Pi for funz and learningz.